Thunder Junction Day One Spoilers

 Commons and Uncommons Worth Noting

-Thunder Junction is home to a new cycle of lands that brings with it a familiar design and a welcome return to a subtype we haven’t seen in a while.
+Thunder Junction is home to a new cycle of lands that brings with it a familiar design and a welcome return to a subtype we haven't seen in a while.
 Deserts were archetypal in Amonkhet but now appear as dual lands for the first time.
-These commons enter tapped but dome a single opponent for one damage to act as a counterpoint to the gain life lands we see so often such as Blossoming Sands or Dismal Backwater.
+These commons enter tapped but deal a single opponent for one damage to act as a counterpoint to the gain life lands we see so often, such as Blossoming Sands or Dismal Backwater.

 I don't anticipate these lands will see significant competitive play, barring a payoff we haven't seen yet, but this might make some past desert synergies a bit more achievable in Explorer while also offering budget players additional common land options for multicolor brews.
 I also love the idea of hitting my land drop for lethal.

-Old Rutstein has been on the edge of playability in Standard for some time but just hasn’t fit because his impact on the board wasn’t significant enough.
+Old Rutstein has been on the edge of playability in Standard for some time but just hasn't fit because his impact on the board wasn't significant enough.
 Honest Rutstein, however, is an aggro threat that can trade up by having three power and also impacts the board when he enters.
-Being able to cast it on turn five to raise dead your Glissa Sunslayer and reduce her cost so she can be cast too seems downright excellent.
+Being able to cast it on turn five to raise dead your Glissa Sunslayer and reduce her cost so she can be cast, too, seems downright excellent.
 I honestly think this card will see play in the Golgari midrange decks.

 Make Your Own Luck showcases the Plot mechanic.
 When a card is plotted, it goes into exile face up and can be cast for free at sorcery speed on any future turn.
 It is delayed gratification freecasting in this case because Make Your Own Luck essentially draws you three cards with the option to plot one of them.
 If you plot an Atraxa, Grand Unifier or Portal to Phyrexia, you're getting a tremendous mana advantage.
 I honestly think this is too slow to work in most decks out there, but as a cheeky sideboard card or mainboard one-of in the Squirming Emergence decks that are running huge bombs anyway, it might steal a few games.